 Methane source discovered in the underbrush

-Greenhouse gas is also released by fungi
+The greenhouse gas methane is also released by fungi

 Some six years ago scientific textbooks had to be updated because of the surprising discovery made by the research group led by Frank Keppler that plants produce methane in an oxygen-rich environment.
 At that time this was unthinkable, since it was commonly accepted that biogenic methane could only be formed during the decomposition of organic material under strictly anoxic conditions.
 His group has now made another fascinating new observation: fungi produce methane.